AxxonSoft WebinarsLearn more

 Supported body temperature measurement with a number of thermographic camera models.
 Measurement results appear as captions over video and are saved to an archive.
 Upon discovering an individual with abnormal body temperature, the camera creates an alarm event, and sends it to Axxon Next.
 You can set up an auto response scenario to notify operators or responsible staff, start video recording, etc. Based on alarm events, you can quickly find videos of individuals with elevated body temperature.

-Based on neural network algorithm for face detection, this tool detects the presence or absence of a mask on a face.
+Based on neural network algorithm for facial recognition, this tool detects the presence or absence of a mask on a face.

 The neural network analyzes video and generates data on the postures of people in the FOV.
-This data is processed by analytical algorithms which are capable of detecting specified postures, such as crouching, lying prone, shooting, or with hands up.
+This data is processed by analytical algorithms which are capable of detecting specified postures, such as crouching, lying, shooting, or with hands up.

 Posture detection helps recognize potentially dangerous scenarios, such as: